Homoclinic orbits, multiplier spectrum and rigidity theorems in complex dynamics: Introduction

-\end{thm} We ask whether this uniform version has the analogue for the length spectrum: \begin{que}[Uniform version of Theorem \ref{thmlength}] Is there $N\geq 1$ depending only on $d\geq 2$, such that for every $f\in \text{Rat}_d(\C)\setminus FL_d(\C)$,

-\end{que} If one can show that the sequence $R_n, n\geq 0$ is stable, for example if one can show that $R_n$ are admissible or even real algebraic, then Question \ref{queuniformlen} has a positive answer.
+If one can show that the sequence $R_n, n\geq 0$ is stable, for example if one can show that $R_n$ are admissible, then Question \ref{queuniformlen} has a positive answer.
 But at the moment, we only know that $R_n$ are semialgebraic.